esaruoho/paketti-manual/README.md

 ### 2025-06-20 - Improvement: Menu Entry Subcategories were never supposed to have `..` at the end, removed

 ---
+### 2025-06-21 - Feature: Hotelsinus Stepsequencer
+I've improved and tweaked this dialog quite a bit ever since Hotelsinus sent it my way.
+It now supporst 16 steps and 32 steps.
+If there's interest, I can continue tweaking it further.

+---
 ### 2025-06-22 - Improvement: Sample Pitch Modifier Dialog now has a toggle for making the dialog smaller, or larger:
 ![](Screenshots/samplepitchmodifierdialog_01.png)
 ![](Screenshots/samplepitchmodifierdialog_02.png)